muratk5n/thirdwave/en/README.md

 Am fine personally with individual, even positive rights.
 Just saying countries can be on a different path, schedule.
-If a new non-military org was to be founded for democracies, I'd argue it should have only carrot, no stick.
+If a new non-military org was to be founded for democracies, I'd argue it should only offer carrot, no stick.

 ---